 Don’t hurt your back

 Been dealing with a pesky L5-S1 herniated disc for the past few weeks.
-I’ve had issues in the past with this area of my back, wasn’t too alarmed – figured it would be a week or two of discomfort.
+I’ve had issues in the past with this area of my back from old sports injuries, wasn’t too alarmed – figured it would be a week or two of discomfort.
 It started as soreness and trouble with mobility.
 It quickly turned into me walking around the house like a penguin doing a Quasimoto impression.

-The last few days have been frustrating trying to find a solution, hence me venting/throwing content out into the digital void.
+The last few days have been an adventure trying to find a solution.
 See below my running list of visits with medical professionals:

 Visit 1: Primary care